 Once projects are completed, student researchers may receive further support from a Research Presentation Grant to present their work at a national or international conference.
 Students may also publish their research findings in UNH's online undergraduate research journal, Inquiry and/or present their research at UNH's Undergraduate Research Conference (URC).

 Hamel Center research opportunities are available to students across ALL disciplines.

 By conducting research at the undergraduate level, students gain professional skills, hands-on experience, and the opportunity to present and publish their findings in professional venues.
-Grants from the Hamel Center for Undergraduate Research open doors on real-world disciplinary practice, graduate school, post-baccalaureate fellowships, and professional careers.
-For information about undergraduate research grants and programs, the Inquiry journal, or the URC, contact the Hamel Center for Undergraduate Research at 118 Conant Hall, (603) 862-4323, or visit the website at www.unh.edu/undergrad-research.
+Awards from the Hamel Center for Undergraduate Research open doors on real-world disciplinary practice, graduate school, post-baccalaureate fellowships, and professional careers.
+For information about undergraduate research awards and programs, the Inquiry journal, or the URC, contact the Hamel Center for Undergraduate Research at 118 Conant Hall, (603) 862-4323, or visit the website at www.unh.edu/undergrad-research.